Park-TaeHwan/OSW_OpenCV/README.md

 We are using [OpenCV](https://opencv.org/), [Python](https://www.python.org/), and [cvzone](https://github.com/cvzone/cvzone) program.

 ## **How to play it**
-Play steps
+-Play steps-
 1. Progress the python program file name "Game.py"
 2. Start with 30 seconds when we enter the game
 3. Touch the planet image and you get the score!
 4. And planet image move randomly to other location.
 5. When you hit the planet image, you get the total score, and it appears when the time end.

 ## **How the program works**